Aleksandr Uspensky

-Aleksandr Ivanovich Uspensky (Александр Иванович Успенский; 27 February 1902 – January 28, 1940) was a senior officer of the Cheka, the GPU and the NKVD.
+Aleksandr Ivanovich Uspensky (Александр Иванович Успенский; 27 February 1902 – 28 January 1940) was a senior officer of the Cheka, the GPU and the NKVD.
 Uspensky was both a perpetrator and a victim of the Great Purge.

 Biography

-Uspensky was born on February 14 or February 28, 1902, in to the family of a Russian forestry official.
+Uspensky was born on 14 or 28 February 1902, into the family of a Russian forestry official.
 He studied at the local theological school in Tula.
 Uspensky made his career during the Russian Civil War.
 In August 1920, he joined the Cheka and in September the same year, he also became a member of the Russian Communist Party (b).
 Later he rose to be deputy head of security in the Kremlin.
 In February 1936, he was appointed deputy head of the West Siberian NKVD.
 In February 1937, he was appointed head of the NKVD in Orenburg.
 In this role, he impressed the head of the NKVD, Nikolay Yezhov with his zeal, by having 40,000 supposed 'enemies of the people' arrested.
 On Yezhov's instructions, all the prisoners over 70 were shot.

-Summoned to Moscow for a conference of regional NKVD heads, Uspensky was told by Yezhov on January 25, 1938, that he was being posted to Kyiv (Kiev) as head of the Ukraine NKVD.
+Summoned to Moscow for a conference of regional NKVD heads, Uspensky was told by Yezhov on 25 January 1938, that he was being posted to Kyiv (Kiev) as head of the Ukraine NKVD.
 In February 1938, Yezhov visited Kyiv to give Uspensky a new target to arrest 30,000 people, in addition of the thousands who had already been arrested in Ukraine.
 During the visit, Yezhov and Uspensky got roaring drunk together.
 During this time, Uspensky actually led the arrests of about 36,000 people.
-In June 1938, he declared that "I consider myself a pupil of Nikolai Ivanovich Yezhov", and paid tribute to Nikita Khrushchev, then First Secretary of the Ukraine communist party, saying that "only after the faithful Stalinist Nikita Sergeyevich Khrushchev arrived in Ukraine did the smashing of the enemies of the people begin in earnest."
+In June 1938, he declared that "I consider myself a pupil of Nikolai Ivanovich Yezhov", and paid tribute to Nikita Khrushchev, then First Secretary of the Ukraine Communist Party, saying that "only after the faithful Stalinist Nikita Sergeyevich Khrushchev arrived in Ukraine did the smashing of the enemies of the people begin in earnest."